SIGN UP FOR STORIES

 We would like to invite you to sign up to receive sporadic emails from us about House events, news, special offers, products and services from The Chimney House.

-Summer at The Chimney House
+Happy New Year at The Chimney House

 Frances + Rose: Plot JournalPosted 14th August, 2018

 Marianne, our House Florist & specialist in seasonal British blooms, gives us a mid-month round up from her plot in North Derbyshire.

 You'd think it was autumn already to look at the plot, not only are the leaves going brown (thanks to the weather) but all the oranges, reds, pinks and greens that are appearing are making me long for cosy jumpers and warm stews!
 I know I might make people groan, but it’s been a tough summer (year!) for us flower farmers, the coldest, longest winter followed by exhausting heat and extended periods of drought, I'm ready for some cooler weather, some rain for the ground and some down time for my sun beaten back!
 (I didn't need a holiday to get a tan, just a trip down the plot!).
 I for one will be thrilled for the autumn months, they have always been my favourite, the colours and the textures of fruit and berries and the promise of cosy warmth inside that doesn't bring me out in a sweat.

 Anyone who knows me will know my obsession with these beauties, their variety and colour range never fails to astound me and I can fall in love with them every single year without fail.
 The plot is bursting with these and I am loving delivering these in my bridal bouquets, a stunning alternative to the rose in my opinion.